Neurocritical Care Society

+History

-The Neurocritical Care Society was formed in 2002 with Thomas P Bleck MD MCCM as the founding president.
+The Neurocritical Care Society was formed in 2002 with Thomas P Bleck as the founding president.
 It has expanded to a current membership in excess of 1000 members.
 NCS is an interdisciplinary society, with membership roles spanning multiple physician disciplines, nursing, advanced practice providers, pharmacists and other allied health providers who specialize in the care of patients with severe neurological illness.

 In the early years, the path to physician board certification in neurocritical care often involved dual residency training in neurology as well as internal medicine because critical care experience was not available to neurology residents.
 Fellowship training in neurocritical care now constitutes a minimum of two years with focused training in general critical care and neurologic critical care.
-Neurocritical care as a subspecialty was accepted in the USA by the United Council of Neurological Subspecialties (UCNS) in 2006.
+Neurocritical care as a subspecialty was accepted in the US by the United Council of Neurological Subspecialties (UCNS) in 2006.
 The first neurocritical care board examination was held in 2007, and currently there are over 1000 certified diplomates.
 The American Board of Medical Specialties approved a subspecialty certification examination in neurocritical care in 2019, to be administered by the American Board of Psychiatry and Neurology.
 Diplomates of the member boards in neurology, neurological surgery, anesthesiology, emergency medicine, surgery, and internal medicine with the requisite training or experience in neurocritical care will be eligible to sit for the inaugural examination in 2021.